openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/sync/sync_package_api/sync_package_classes.md

 public func store(val: UInt8): Unit
 ```

-Function: Performs a write operation using the default memory ordering, writing the value specified by parameter `val` to the atomic type.
+Function: Performs a write operation using the default memory ordering to write the value specified by parameter `val` to the atomic type.

 Parameters: